DataDog/libddwaf/BINDING_IMPL_NOTES.md

 A tracer will want to keep only one live `ddwaf_handle`.
-The first one will be created through `ddwaf_init`, and then it will replace it through `ddwaf_update` as it gets new configuration through remote config.
+The first one will be created through `ddwaf_init`, and then it will replace it through `ddwaf_update` as it gets new configurations through remote config.

 The two relevant operations on `ddwaf_handle` are `ddwaf_context_init` and `ddwaf_update`.
 Neither of these operations changes the `ddwaf_handle`.
 So, at